-The 2023 Medicare annual enrollment period, or AEP, runs from Oct.
+The 2024 Medicare annual enrollment period, or AEP, runs from Oct.
 15 to Dec.
-7, 2022, just like the Medicare open enrollment period does.
+7, 2023.
+These are the same dates as the Medicare open enrollment period.

-If you’re wondering, aren’t there other Medicare enrollment periods with different deadlines?
-There are.
+You may have heard or read that there are other Medicare enrollment periods with different deadlines.
+It’s true.
 Besides the annual election period, you’ve got:

 Here are the dates for these Medicare enrollment periods and what you can do during them.

 The initial enrollment period, or IEP, is when you first become eligible for Medicare coverage.
 It is a seven-month window around your 65th birthday.
 During this time, you can sign up for Original Medicare, or Medicare Part A and Part B.